Your body absorbs certain magnesium supplements more easily. Some types may help support specific health issues.

-It’s involved in over 300 metabolic reactions that are essential for human health, including energy production, blood pressure regulation, nerve signal transmission, and muscle contraction (
+Magnesium is involved in over 300 essential metabolic reactions, including energy production, blood pressure regulation, nerve signal transmission, and muscle contraction (

-Although this mineral is present in many whole foods like green leafy vegetables, legumes, nuts, and seeds, up to two-thirds of people in the Western world don’t meet their magnesium needs with diet alone (
+Although many whole foods like green leafy vegetables, legumes, nuts, and seeds contain magnesium, up to two-thirds of people in the Western world don’t meet their magnesium needs with diet alone (

 Magnesium citrate is a form of magnesium that’s bound with citric acid.

-Magnesium citrate is one of the most common magnesium formulations and can be easily purchased online or in stores worldwide.
+Magnesium citrate is one of the more common magnesium supplement formulations and can be purchased in stores worldwide.

-Some research suggests that this type is among the most bioavailable forms of magnesium, meaning that it’s more easily absorbed in your digestive tract than other forms (
+A small study of 14 male participants suggests that this type is among the most bioavailable forms of magnesium, meaning it’s more easily absorbed in your digestive tract than other forms (

 It’s typically taken orally to replenish low magnesium levels.
 Due to its natural laxative effect, it’s also sometimes used at higher doses to treat constipation.